Alvin1234567/Laravel-shopcheckout/readme.md

 # Deploy

-The project is writtern in PHP.
+The project is written in PHP.
 To checkout, deploy and run the project you will need to install [git], [docker] and [MySQL].
 Default database content has been provided as default.sql (contains all required fruits, apple orange with the correct price), otherwise, manually initial the testing data through running factory from artisan tinker.

 ## Checkout